 In 1976 Dino De Laurentiis acquired the rights.
 The first director to make an attempt was none other than Ridley Scott.
 Together with Rudy Wurlitzer he wrote a screenplay based on a script by Frank Herbert himself.
 Scott envisioned that the movie would be split into two parts before passing on the project to direct Alien and then Blade Runner.

 The next successful adaption was done by director John Harrison in what became known as Frank Herbert’s Dune.
-This version is generally considered to be successful and put what was then known as the Sci Fi Channel on the map.
-The main themes from novel remain, the characters are generally authentically portrayed.
-Some scenes were added to ensure better flow of the story as well as make better use of certain sets.
+This version is generally considered to be both faithful and successful.
+It put what was then known as the Sci Fi Channel on the map.
+The main themes from novel remain and the characters are generally authentically portrayed.
+Some fans have criticized the casting of Alec Newman as Paul Atreides -- but the more mature look works for me.
+I do have a gripe with some of the other acting -- notably P.H.
+Moriarty who at time brings his dialogue in way that approaches camp.
+As principal photography was done in Prague in the Czech Republic there is an abundance of European actors.
+Some scenes were added to ensure a better flow of the story.
+Mostly this expanded the role of Princess Irulan (played by Julie Cox) with the intention of giving the viewer better insight into the motives of House Corrino.
+This readjustment also ensured more use of certain sets, specifically those depicting Kaitain and Giede Prime.
 However, the poor wardrobe and limited budget has meant even this series is not the grand adaptation fans have long waited for.
+By today’s standard the series looks dated, and the peculiar choice of hats is considered by many fans as off-putting.

 Children of Dune miniseries from 2003